 Using CRM integrations to boost your eCommerce business

-Any sales process involves researching a company’s products or services and making deals with customers.
+Any sales process involves researching a company’s products or services such as rental software solutions and making deals with customers.
 Implementation of a CRM system can greatly facilitate the intermediate processes between these activities.

 It gives an opportunity to describe processes